Gyalshing: Demographics

-As of 2001 India census, Gyalshing had a population of 828.
+As per the 2011 census of India, Gyalshing had a population of 828.
 Males constitute 59% of the population and females 41%.
 Gyalshing has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 68%.
 In Gyalshing, 9% of the population is under 6 years of age.

 Educational institutions

-The town is coming up with so many educational institutes.
-One recently established college i.e. Gyalshing Government College 2011, DIET, Schools are there in the vicinity of the town.
+The town is developing educational institutes.
+One recently established college i.e. Gyalshing Government College is in the vicinity of the town.